Tribo-electric/electret (Nano) Generator TENG)

 Comparison between PSpice simulation and experimental results for a gap-closing TENG.

-We have devlopped a simple flexible and progressive triboelectric nanogenerator based on macro-triangle-prism-shaped conductive polyurethane (PU) foam and polytetrafluoroethylene (PTFE) film.
+We have devloped a simple flexible and progressive triboelectric nanogenerator based on macro-triangle-prism-shaped conductive polyurethane (PU) foam and polytetrafluoroethylene (PTFE) film.
 The proposed macro-structured conductive PU foam also integrates the functions of spring, spacer and electrode.
 Thanks to the innovative structures and choice of the materials, an extended current pulse width is obtained.

 Caracterization w/o ball